-WINDOW CLEANING
+WINDOW, GUTTER CLEANING

-This is carried out every six weeks and a slip is put through the door each time the windows are cleaned in order that problems can be raised either with the contractor or with the appropriate management team member.
+This is carried out monthly and a slip is put through the door each time the windows are cleaned in order that problems can be raised either with the contractor or with the appropriate management team member.
+Gutters are cleaned between two and three times annually as part of the maintenance cycle and the same applies to the skylight windows subject to appropriate roof conditions.